Saturday, February 11, 1984

 You even flirted with a couple of them: the soulful one with the cutoff sweatshirt (nice, sinewy arms) who said he was having so much trouble – Kip, his name was – and he sunk his face down to the floor and you told him not to look so pathetic.

-And Ed, the blond guy you think is gay: he came up to you after class to ask if you’d seen or read Celebrity.
+And Frank, the blond guy you think is gay: he came up to you after class to ask if you’d seen or read Celebrity.

 Well, you got me dead to rights, copper.
 I do feel awfully sexually frustrated.
 Coming into contact with dozens of teenage boys, most of whom are great-looking, with there being no hope of ever repeating what I had with Sean: it can get to me.